kitihounel/competitive-programming-africa/readme.md

 For Python, we use Python 3.

 ## Important (2017/10/24)
-It seems that there was an update on ICPC Live Archive platform, since our submissions are now accepted.
+It seems that there was an update on ICPC Live Archive, since our submissions are now accepted.
 But sadly, a lot of our programs written in C are not accepted because of compilation errors (They did not activate C11 support for the compiler).
-So we will give all solutions for South Africa contest in C++ and Python.
+So we will give solutions for South Africa contest in C++ and Python.
 But for West Africa contests, we will give solutions in C when it is possible.